EjderAysun/Sprite-Pachinko/README.md

 ---
 ## Status
-On hold, development is paused for now
+On hold; development is paused for now

 ---
 ## Version